 How many e-mails do you send and receive on any given day?
 Could you imagine if you were taxed for all that digital communication?

 By Nathan Chandler

-If your fingers ache from trying to send text messages from your cell phone, consider learning how to send text messages through your computer.
-Read this article to learn how to send text messages through your computer.
+If your fingers ache from trying to type text messages from your smartphone or cell phone, you'll be happy to know how easy it is to send them via your computer.

 By HowStuffWorks.com Contributors